alixlb/DH150---Fall-2020/README.md

-# Digital Humanities 150 : UX project
+# Fitness for All: Making Fitness Fun and Accessible at All Ages and at All Times
+## *Alix Le Boterff, Digital Humanities 150: UX/UI Design, Fall 2020 *

 ![people running a marathon](./running.jpg)
 *credit: RUN 4 FFWPU on Pexels*